joomla/Manual/migrations/44-50/new-deprecations.md

 #### Model states are not anymore of type CMSObject

 File: libraries/src/MVC/Model/StateBehaviorTrait.php
-Replacement: Direct property access to the state object of the model should be replaced with a get/set function call
+Replacement: Direct property access to the state object of the model should be replaced with a get/set function call.
+The state object is now a `Registry` which contains all the convenient functions a store should provide.
 Example:
 ```php
 // Write to the state